vigneshSr91/ase/README.md

 1. Create a class called `Hackathon` in the package `com.sap.cc` which implements the `DeveloperEvent` interface

-1. Because of the interface, we must implement the method `codeTogether` that has the parameter `codeCreators`, which is a List of `CodeCreator`s (the parent class of `Developer`).
+1. Because of the interface, it must implement the method `codeTogether` that has the parameter `codeCreators`, which is a List of `CodeCreator`s (the parent class of `Developer`).

 1. `codeTogether` should  call the `code()` method of each of the `codeCreators` in the List and concatenate their output into a string using a `new line` (`\n`) as the separator.
 This String should be returned by the method.